MentallyFriendly/Code-Golf/Week-3/Readme.md

 #### Determining if a given number is a Prime Number

 Below is an starting point that can be used to determine if a number is a prime or not.
+This is not an optimal version.

 ```javascript
 function isPrime(num) {